- Companies that go offshore will have to pay more taxes. Trump will incentivize the return of business domestically with a tariff.

 The comparative advantage might with maple syrup but not intellectual capital

 Maybe in some commonly like maple syrup Canada might have a comparative advantage over the US, but when you are talking accounting services or IT, which does not have a specialized climate need, it is not the case.
 In most business operations, the factors of production have changed, as the tools of Excel and a PC are universal.
 Physical capital and natural resources are not the main drivers of innovation, for example, Coal mines and railroads a century and a half ago.
-Today economics is more about inexpensive laptops and brainpower, which every country in the world possess.
+Today economics is more about inexpensive laptops and brainpower, which every country in the world possesses.
 Therefore, the old arguments of free trade need to be replaced with fair free trade, cognizant of the displacement and effect on the whole.

 - I teach economic theory, but I also work in the business.
 I see both sides of the equation.